How Nurses Can Plan Career Changes in 2024

 A clinical nurse specialist (CNS) is a type of Advanced Practice Registered Nurse (APRN) that's completed a graduate-level education and clinical training.
 Like nurse practitioners, clinical nurse specialists specialize in specific patient populations; however, unlike NPs, they focus more on educating nurses and improving patient outcomes.

 With more and more nurses wanting to travel the country and still work in a profession they love, travel nursing has become increasingly popular.
 It offers guaranteed shifts at a higher pay while exploring a new city as often as one wants, generally 13-weeks at a time.
+Furthermore, nurses often have the ability to extend a contract if the new city is starting to feel more like home.

 Careers for Nurses Who Want More Autonomy

 A Chief Nursing Officer (CNO) is the highest administrative role within the nursing profession.
-Being a CNO involves and communicating with nursing departments about business matters, best nursing practices, and nursing issues.
-Education to become a CNO includes a Masters of Science in Nursing (MSN) or higher, with a focus on business administration.
+Being a CNO involves communicating with nursing departments about business matters, best nursing practices, and nursing issues.
+Education to become a CNO includes a Master of Science in Nursing (MSN) or higher, with a focus on business administration.

 Nursing Directors are key administrators in the healthcare system.
 They collaborate with other healthcare professionals while overseeing the day-to-day operations of a nursing department.
 With high pay and many opportunities for career advancement, it’s a highly sought-after position.
 Nursing Directors typically have years of bedside clinical nursing experience as well as leadership skills, and an advanced education -- either an MSN or DNP.